ipatix/lv2-psx-reverb/README.md

 Install your distribution's `lv2-dev` package, init all submodules with `git submodule update --init` and run `./build.sh`.
 This will automatically install the plugin to your home directory `~/.lv2` where most hosts will be able to find it.
 If you want to install it to somewhere else, change the `build.sh` script.

+## License

+Based on LV2, check COPYING for details.